yilinliu610730/OnTheFlyNewsAnalyzer/README.md

 ```

 Follow the opened localhost webpage to begin!
 Notice that Chainlit occassionally fails on the web-end, but results for final answer will still be saved locally.

+Once the Chainlit application finishes running, you can find the final answer saved locally in one of the text files (see screenshot for the files).
+The files are as follows:

+- `answer_naive.txt`
+- `answer_schema.txt`
+- `answer_very_naive.txt`

+You can check these text files for the results of the final answer.

 ## Running from Terminal